andre15silva/DD2476/infra/README.md

 # How to get everything working with docker

 You will need to install `docker` and `docker-compose`.
 Search for the instructions to install them in your OS.

+Pull elasticsearch docker image with `docker pull elasticsearch:7.12.0`.
+Make sure your `docker` deamon is running.

-Install elasticsearch docker with  docker pull docker.elastic.co/elasticsearch/elasticsearch:7.12.0 Download the latest snapshot of elasticsearch from [GitHub](https://github.com/andre15silva/DD2476/releases).
+Download the latest snapshot of elasticsearch from [GitHub](https://github.com/andre15silva/DD2476/releases).